Hosted by the Mental Health Foundation, Mental Health Awareness Week 2019 will take place from Monday 13th to Sunday 19th...Read article

 We all love a sensory circuit.
 They present a fun sensory challenge that we can tackle with our hands and feet.
 Why don’t you set one up using Silishapes?

 Place the Silishapes around in an odd pattern in your garden or in your local park, leaving a comfortable distance between each disk (enough for you to easily jump or step from one to the other.)
 Jump between each of them, can you do it without falling onto the grass?
 Test yourself, see if you can make it round faster each time.

 Make your Silishape route more complex.
 Move the shapes further apart so that you have to stretch or jump further to reach them.
 Or add some interesting obstacles to find your way around.

 Add a bucket to jump onto, a wooden plank to walk across, or a paddling pool to wade through!
 Add an extra sensory splash and develop your motor and balance skills.

-Amp up the action and put your balancing skills to the test, by carrying a soft toy around the course with you.
-Not only will it present more of a challenge, but it will also help you to become more attuned with your body.
+Amp up the action and put your balancing skills to the test, carry a soft toy around the course with you!
+Not only will it present more of a challenge, but it will also help you to become more attuned to your body.

 Don’t have your own set of Silishapes?
 That’s not a problem, you can buy yourself a set of Silishapes right here.
 It doesn’t matter if you get them messy as you can easily clean them by putting them in the dishwasher.